tracychen/dpm/README.md

 - `web`: a [Next.js](https://nextjs.org/) app
 - `config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `database`: stores additional metadata and user information
+- `contracts`: contains the smart contract for a betting market

 Each package/app is in [TypeScript](https://www.typescriptlang.org/).
+Contracts are written in [Solidity](https://docs.soliditylang.org/en/v0.8.18/).

 ### Utilities